EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 ### 3.3 Pin Hole Stress Concentration Hypothetical

 I want to preface this section by noting that, when using the "Machinery's Handbook 32 Edition," pages 207-210 are where the plot and information pertaining to stress concentrations are held.
 But it seems as if the information that is contained here is limited to situations that are not asked for here.
 The closest example that it presents is a pinhole within a cylindrical body having a bending moment applied to it.
 While the assignment specifically asks for us to find the situation of a fairly substantial pinhole within a flat bar in tension.
 Thankfully, due to some research, I found an accurate calculator that allows us to calculate the "kt" using the equation shown in the work below.
+This calculator directly sources the given kt equation "Kt = 3.0 - 3.13(d/D) + 3.66(d/D)^2 - 1.53(d/D)^3" from the Peterson's Stress Concentration Charts.

 Source: [https://mechsimulator.com/tools/stress-concentration/](https://mechsimulator.com/tools/stress-concentration/)